owlicodes/nestjs-start-prisma/README.md

 | /auth/login    | Logs in the user by returning an access token and a refresh token.
 By default, the access token will expire after 24 hours and the refresh token will expire after 1 week. |
 | /auth/refresh  | Creates a new access token to replace an expired token using the validity of the refresh token.                                                                            |
 | /users/me      | Gets the logged in user information using the access token.                                                                                                                |

+## Rate Limiting

+By default, a rate limiter is implemented in this project using @nestjs/throttler, it is best practice to implement rate limiter early on to avoid DOS attacks or BOT attacks.
+You can set the Time To Live and the Rate Limit generously in the .env file.

+The rate limiting strategy implemented here is a basic Fixed Window implementation.
+You can easily implement a different strategy like Token Bucket if you want to using [rate-limiter-flexible](https://www.npmjs.com/package/rate-limiter-flexible) with a combination of [redis](https://redis.io/).

 ## Swagger Documentation